dritsema/mamp/README.md

 You can verify PHP is enabled by creating a `phpinfo()` script in your `DocumentRoot`.

-The default DocumentRoot for Mac OS X is /Library/WebServer/Documents.
+The default `DocumentRoot` for Mac OS X is `/Library/WebServer/Documents`.

 ### Bonus Points